Problems? You can also read it on Inkitt, Royal Road, Scribblehub, and ao3.

 ~~~~~

-On the other side of town, Sebastian reluctantly followed his parents, Waylon and Celine, towards the front door of their spacious house.
+On the other side of town, Sebastian reluctantly followed his parents, Waylon and Celine, towards the front door of their spacious house.“Do I really have to go?” he asked.

 “Yes, you do.”
-Waylon said as he opened the front door.
+Waylon said as he opened the door.
 “I plan on announcing to everyone that I’m running for governor.
 You being there will make things look better.
 Especially after that scandal you caused.”

 That “scandal” was seven years ago.
 One would think people would have forgotten about it.
 But he knew there was truth in his father’s words.
 Sebastian reluctantly followed him down the front steps, towards the driveway.
 “Who cares what a bunch of rich snobs think.”